Find Grad Schools

 6 Yearly Graduations

 Kansas State University is the 12th most popular school in the nation for students seeking a doctor's degree in animal science.
 Each year, around 20,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to animal science majors at K -State.
+During the most recent year for which we have data, 6 people received their doctor's degree in animal science from K -State.

 #13